 The Wisconsin International Law Journal (WILJ) (est. 1982) offers articles of scholarly and practical interest in various areas of international law.
 Articles are written by both professionals in the field and by law students.
-WILJ publishes between three and four issues each year.
-WILJ offers articles of scholarly and practical interest in various areas of international law.
 Student members of WILJ edit articles of interest in various areas of international law and draft articles for submission and possible publication.
+WILJ publishes three or four issues each year.

 The Journal is advised by University of Wisconsin Law School Professor Heinz Klug.

-If you have additional questions, please contact our Editor-in-Chief, Emily H. Capodarco, at email@example.com.
+If you have additional questions, please contact our Editor-in-Chief, Andrew Campbell, at email@example.com.